Subham0207/game-engine/Documentation.md

         iii.
 When loading the level load those models. iv.
 What about the game loop that gets model referenced in LevelFile to render.
 I think this is why we need a map.
 And while saving the level file just save the names in an array.
         v.
 Saving LvlAs working.
 What else
-            # Save the model locations.
+            # Save the model locations. -- done
-            # Save the camera position.
+            # Save the camera position. -- done
+        vi. create a scenery
+    6. Loading Animation
+        1. Updating our Data structure.
+Storeing animation data.
+            ## Bone over time applies transformation to vertices in a mesh that it influences.
+                i.
+Bone Animation and Bone influence of each vertices of a mesh is stored separatly. ii.
+Bone OffsetMatrix.
+Vertex moved in bone space.
+            ## Inverse kinematics and Forward Kinematics.
+    7. Physics